metagov/interop/README.md

 - Evocracy decision-making protocol - Efficient and scalable decision-making protocol based on a hierarchical selection and integration process.
 - [Interoperable Co-operative Governance](https://docs.google.com/document/d/17yJ4QCMROqAFfuLMlYV4yozgCHMelV0PK8PWNk-MnkA/edit?usp=sharing) - Repurposing commonly-used collaborative and development tools into an interoperable dashboard that streamlines democratic decision-making processes for small organizations.

-In addition to the RFP, [Daniel Carr](https://au.linkedin.com/in/daniel-carr-322178160) is joining our team to lead the development of digital infrastructure and standards designed to support the interoperability of deliberative and governance tools.
-Daniel is a senior developer and brings over a decade of experience leading several projects.
-He will work with the cohort of awardees as well as the engineering teams of major deliberative tooling stacks.

 ## Key dates
 - July 15, 2024: Grant decisions announced
 - July 31 2024, Kickoff date